bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 1:** 00:08:21

 The one that comes to mind is the fight against altcoins in general.
-Trying to persuade people that Bitcoin is better money than altcoins is a battle I've been in since before I even got into Bitcoin.
-That's a pretty comparable one.
+So like trying to persuade people that Bitcoin is a better money than altcoins is a battle that I've been in since pretty much since I actually — since before I got into Bitcoin.
+And yeah, that's — I think that's that's a pretty comparable one.

 **Speaker 0:** 00:08:45

-Do you think this battle against arbitrary data is related to that altcoin fight?
+Altcoins.
+So I mean, and do you think that this battle against arbitrary data is like related to the altcoin?
+Spam point?
+Altcoin?
+I'm sorry.
+I don't know what you call it.

 **Speaker 1:** 00:08:55

 Related, yeah.
-A lot of the spam is token data — people creating and launching altcoins, using Bitcoin's blockchain as the data carrier for those.
-So part of fighting altcoins is also fighting them on Bitcoin's blockchain, which is part of the spam.
+A lot of the spam is token data.
+So it's people creating, launching, and then using altcoins with Bitcoin's blockchain as the data carrier for those.
+And so part of fighting altcoins is also fighting them on Bitcoin's blockchain, which is part of the spam.

 **Speaker 0:** 00:09:13

-It makes sense, but part of me thinks: if they want to send Bitcoin to Bitcoin miners — buy Bitcoin so they can run their scams on Bitcoin — isn't that good for Bitcoin?
+Yeah, it makes sense.
+I know, part of me is like, but if they want to send Bitcoin to Bitcoin miners, like buy Bitcoin so they can run their scams on Bitcoin, isn't that good for Bitcoin?
 Blocks are getting filled up.

 **Speaker 1:** 00:09:26

-It has some good effects, but also negative ones.
-I could easily imagine someone synchronizing the blockchain, taking a look at what's on there, and thinking, "it's a bunch of JPEGs and altcoins, there's barely any Bitcoin happening on this network — why would I synchronize this?"
+It has some good effects, but it also has negative effects.
+I could easily imagine encouraging someone to synchronize the blockchain and then they, you know, take a look at what's on there and they're like, it's a bunch of JPEGs and old coins and like there's barely any Bitcoin happening on this network.
+Why would I synchronize this?

 **Speaker 0:** 00:09:44

-But those transactions are paying fees to Bitcoin miners.
-Isn't that Bitcoin?
+Well, you say there's barely any Bitcoin happening, but those transactions are paying fees to Bitcoin miners, right?
+Is that not Bitcoin?

 **Speaker 1:** 00:09:50

-The fees are Bitcoin, but —
+The fees are.
+The fees are paying Bitcoin, but it's...

 **Speaker 0:** 00:09:54